Minor Salivary Gland Cancer

 Acinic cell carcinoma, a type of adenocarcinoma, accounts for about one-tenth of malignant salivary gland tumors.
 It often develops from the parotid gland.
 Acinic cell carcinoma is a malignant tumor with a low malignancy potential.
 It grows slowly and is less likely to spread to distant organs.

 Acinic cell carcinomas are more common in women than men.
-Apart from this, acinic cell carcinoma can also be seen in children and elderly people.
+Apart from this, acinic cell carcinoma can also be seen in children and older people.
 Acinic cell carcinoma, which is mostly a tumor of young adults, has a better prognosis compared to other minor salivary gland cancers.

 Malignant mixed tumors

-The malignant mixed tumor is a less common type of malignant salivary gland tumor-specific to older ages.
+The malignant mixed tumor is a less common type of malignant salivary gland tumor which specific to older ages.
 Carcinoma ex pleomorphic adenoma is the most common type of these.
 This tumor occurs when a pleomorphic adenoma of the minor salivary gland has not been treated for many years and transforms into a malignant tumor.
 In this case, the tumor that has existed for years in the mouth, throat, nasal cavity, and sinus suddenly begins to grow rapidly.
 Carcinoma ex pleomorphic adenoma is a highly aggressive tumor.
 It has very low cure rates regardless of treatment.

 Other malignant tumors

-Although rare, squamous cell carcinoma, Non-Hodgkin lymphoma, and other cancers may develop from salivary glands.
+Although rare, squamous cell carcinoma, non-Hodgkin lymphoma, and other cancers may develop from salivary glands.
 Squamous cell carcinoma occurs mainly in older men.
 It may develop after radiation therapy in the area and tends to have a poorer outlook.

 Non-Hodgkin lymphoma can rarely begin in the immune system cells in the minor salivary glands.
 Non-Hodgkin lymphomas that start in the salivary glands affect people with Sjögren’s syndrome.